CmsHI/pPbJPsiAnalysis/analysisMacros/FittingResult/dir_1D_chi2/README.txt

-Here chi2 distributions from fit is stored
+Here chi2 plots are stored